OrteliusAB/virrvarr/docs/docs/documentation/context-menu.md

 - `icon` URL to an icon (optional).
 This can be set to an empty string if you want to indent options without icons.
 - `type` An array of specific types of node/edge where the context menu should be visible (optional).
 If not provided it will be visible for all nodes/edges.
 - `action` A function that should execute when the option is clicked.
+- `disabled` If true the item will be grayed out and not clickable
+- `children` A child menu that should appear if the menu option is hovered.
+The provided value should follow the same format as the main menu.

 ```javascript